VajiraPrabuddhaka/choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

 When a Component is created or updated, the deployment flow works as follows:

 1. Developer create component and trigger the deployment to the first environment.
-2. OpenChoreo API Server will create the Release and ReleasePin for the first environment referencing the Component, ComponentTypeDefinition, Addons, and Workload.
+2. OpenChoreo API Server will create the ComponentRelease and ReleaseBinding for the first environment referencing the Component, ComponentTypeDefinition, Addons, and Workload.

 ### 4. Promotion Flow

-Promotion is the process of deploying an existing Release to a subsequent environment.
+Promotion is the process of deploying an existing ComponentRelease to a subsequent environment.
 For the both UI/CLI and GitOps workflows, the promotion flow is the same.
-The promotion is all about updating the ReleasePin to point to the new Release.
+The promotion is all about updating the ReleaseBinding to point to the new ComponentRelease.

 The following sections describe the UI/CLI and GitOps flows in detail.